IBM/gWhisper/README.md

 The main design goals are:

 - Reflection support (no proto files required)
-- Tab completion for
+- Tab completion (currently only in bash) for
     - services
     - methods
-    - method arguments (currently only supported in Bash) including nested types
+    - method arguments, including nested types
 - Usable directly in the shell
 - Designed with usability in mind